steve-haar/movie-magic/README.md

 ## Running the Custom Plugin

-If you have not installed Code Shaper, first install it:
+If you have not installed Code Shaper, install it first:

 ```shell
 npm install -g code-shaper